MichaelGoff/test-multi-app/README.md

 In my real app I have a separate login app and we do a real browser navigation instead of an in-app navigation because the server might end up redirecting to a different identity provider depending on configuration.
 So from the home page we have a `<a href='/login'></a>` tag.
 Clicking this link goes to `/login` but renders the root app instead of the login index page.

+Defining the entry points as rollup options makes the production build run correctly.
+It is just the dev server that doesn't recognize the route.